Posted by Unknown

 Here's another example of "hanging on": Mrs. Dailey (Janet McTeer) is holding on to the memory of her dead son, but he is also holding onto her by his occasional possession of her which happens twice in the film.
 It's not just that Nicholas likes to "draw," but draw upon his mother's life as well because she's obviously not mentally stable as a result (like Jennet) of losing her child.

-In the trailer at the start of the post, there were the three wise monkeys revealed when Arthur opens the shutters upon his arrival inside the house.
+The second iconography issue I would like to discuss before closing is the prevalence of monkeys throughout the film.
+In the sequence below, Arthur has recovered the body of Nathaniel from the marsh and has laid him in the shroud on the bed in his old room with a rosary atop his body.
+Please note all the monkeys you will see in this clip (it suddenly breaks off into a commercial so don't be surprised): In the trailer at the start of the post, there were the three wise monkeys revealed when Arthur opens the shutters upon his arrival inside the house.
 In The Artist from last year, George has a statue of the three wise monkeys he keeps among his possessions so this is a recurring theme in films as of late (please see BANG!
 The Artist & the New Agenda In Film).
 In 1882, the year that Nathaniel drowned in The Woman In Black, another person died in England: Charles Darwin, father of the Theory of Evolution (it is possible to also understand Alice as, instead of being married to "Charles Dickens," being married instead to "Charles Darwin," however, I preferred Dickens in the example above... just because).
 The prevalence of the monkeys in the film (the three wise monkeys and the monkey toys and it looked like there were "stuffed" monkeys under glass throughout the house) may symbolize two things: what Darwinism did for English society or to object to what we are not, i.e., monkeys.

 One reviewer remarked that if you enjoy looking at Daniel Radcliffe, you are bound to enjoy this film, because he's the only thing we see.
 The point is, we should be seeing ourselves in him.
 Horror films, really great ghost stories, will always be about us, and what the main character sees or does not want to see within themselves is applicable on the larger scale of society.
 Scenes such as this, with the "woman's" reflection where his hand is although he doesn't see her, is a great example of how cleverly and clearly Watkins' vision and understanding of this film is and communicates itself throughout the story and the shots.